The Canterville Ghost is a short story by Oscar Wilde which made its first appearance in America in The New-York Tribune on Sunday, March 27, 1887.

 Unfortunately this production failed to deliver; the childlike interest was not maintained in the staging and the adult mind was not engaged by the text.

-The set looked fine beforehand with painted castle walls, faux stained glass and a convincing suit of armor stage right.
+The set looked fine beforehand with painted castle walls, faux stained glass and a convincing suit of armor stage left.
 But the authenticity soon waned when the fun began.

 Children these days know gothic when they see it and the reason they didn’t see it here was that there was too much in the way of lighting and too little in the way of special effects.
 Indeed, there were no special effects at all, unless you count the blood stain on the floor, which I don’t because the effect of Mr Otis’s patent stain remover on the bloodstain was undermined by Mrs Otis straying across the beam of light cleverly producing it.
 It disappeared at the wrong moment.